ElectricBlocks/electricblocks.github.io/content/docs/prologue/quick-start.md

 Linux: `	~/.minecraft`

-### 3.5.
-Install HWYLA
+### 4. Install HWYLA

 Electric Blocks **requires** the mod "Here's What You're Looking At" to run.
-A download link can be found here: <https://curseforge.com/minecraft/mc-mods/hwyla/files/2880069>
+A download link for Minecraft 1.15.2 can be found here: <https://curseforge.com/minecraft/mc-mods/hwyla/files/2880069>

 Download the `.jar` file (it should be something along the lines of `Hwyla-forge-1.10.8-B72_1.15.2.jar`) and place it in your mods folder, as in step 3.

+### 5. (Single-player) Install and Launch EBPP

+The Electric Blocks mod requires a connection to the EB simulation server software, EBPP.
+If you're installing and using Electric Blocks exclusively on your local machine in single-player mode, you'll need to go to the [Single-player Installation](/docs/electric-blocks/singleplayer-installation/) page and follow the extra instructions there.

-### 4. Launch Minecraft
+### 6. Launch Minecraft

 Now that everything is installed, you can launch Minecraft.
 Make sure you have `Minecraft: Java Edition` selected in the Minecraft client.
 Before pressing `Play`, verify that `Forge 1.15.2` is selected.
 The option is located to the left of the `Play` button.
 Once selected, you can press `Play` and start using Minecraft.
-Once the game has fully launched and you are on the title screen, select Multiplayer.
+If you're a student or otherwise have a multiplayer server set up for you by an institution, select Multiplayer.
 Your server administrator should have provided details for how to connect from here.